isomerpages/nlb-learning/_digital/Adults & Seniors/FoW Expert Edition.md

 			<tr>
 <td><a href="https://www.eventbrite.com/e/physical-another-world-is-possible-future-of-work-expert-edition-tickets-384437100717?aff=odcleoeventsincollection&keep_tld=1" target="_blank"><b>(Physical) Another World is Possible</b>
 </a></td>
-        <td>A panel discussion about the role of design and technology in building a more ethical and equitable world.
+        <td>A panel discussion with esteemed industry speakers about the role of design and technology in building a more ethical and equitable world.
 </td>
         <td> 3 Sep Saturday <br>4pm - 5.30pm</td>
         <td>library@harbourfront</td>
       </tr>
 			<tr>
 <td><a href="https://www.eventbrite.com/e/virtual-another-world-is-possible-future-of-work-expert-edition-tickets-384437672427?aff=odcleoeventsincollection&keep_tld=1" target="_blank"><b>(Virtual) Another World is Possible</b></a></td>
-        <td>A panel discussion about the role of design and technology in building a more ethical and equitable world.
+        <td>A panel discussion with esteemed industry speakers about the role of design and technology in building a more ethical and equitable world.
 </td>
         <td>3 Sep Saturday <br>4pm - 5.30pm</td>
         <td>Zoom</td>
       </tr>
 			<tr>
 <td><a href="https://www.eventbrite.com/e/intro-to-machine-learning-and-ai-future-of-work-expert-edition-tickets-384448133717?aff=odcleoeventsincollection&keep_tld=1" target="_blank"><b>Intro to Machine Learning and AI</b></a></td>
-        <td>Learn about machine learning and its applications.
+        <td>AI, robots and more!
+Can machines think like humans?<br>Learn about machine learning and its applications.
 </td>
         <td>6 Sep Tuesday <br>6:30pm - 8.30pm</td>
         <td>Zoom</td>
       </tr>
 		<tr>
 <td><a href="https://www.eventbrite.com/e/physical-evolving-ux-industry-insights-x-future-of-work-expert-edition-tickets-384424813967?aff=odcleoeventsincollection&keep_tld=1" target="_blank"><b>(Physical) Evolving UX</b></a></td>
-        <td>Learn about User Experience and how it has evolved over the years.
+        <td>Not only has technology evolved, its users have changed as well. <br>Learn about User Experience and how it has evolved over the years.
 </td>
         <td>7 Sep Wednesday <br>7pm - 8pm</td>
         <td>library@harbourfront</td>
       </tr>
 	<tr>
 <td><a href="https://www.eventbrite.com/e/virtual-evolving-ux-industry-insights-x-future-of-work-expert-edition-tickets-384425205137?aff=odcleoeventsincollection&keep_tld=1" target="_blank"><b>(Virtual) Evolving UX</b></a></td>
-        <td>Learn about User Experience and how it has evolved over the years.
+        <td>Not only has technology evolved, its users have changed as well. <br>Learn about User Experience and how it has evolved over the years.
 </td>
         <td>7 Sep Wednesday <br>7pm - 8pm</td>
         <td>Zoom</td>
       </tr>
 		<tr>
 <td><a href="https://www.eventbrite.com/e/cybersecurity-from-scratch-future-of-work-expert-edition-tickets-384432125837?aff=odcleoeventsincollection&keep_tld=1" target="_blank"><b>Cybersecurity from Scratch</b></a></td>
-        <td>This talk covers the latest cybersecurity trends and the importance of cybersecurity.
+        <td>With the rising number scams, it is important to stay safe online.
+This talk covers the latest cybersecurity trends and the importance of cybersecurity.
 </td>
         <td>8 Sep Thursday <br>6.30pm-8.30pm</td>
         <td>Zoom</td>